etam4260/rhud/README.md

 Link to HUD Exchange: <https://www.hudexchange.info/programs/drgr/>

-“HUD USER is an information source containing reports and reference documents for the U.S. Department of Housing and Urban Development.
+“HUD User is an information source containing reports and reference documents for the U.S. Department of Housing and Urban Development.
 HUD USER was established by the HUD’s Office of Policy Development and Research in 1978.”